ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 - WITH ENCRYPTION
 title: Recover database encrypted modules code with dbatools
 ---
-This article was initially posted on <a href="https://www.sqlservercentral.com/articles/recover-database-encrypted-modules-code-with-dbatools">SQLServerCentral</a> @ 2020-08-18.
+This article was initially posted on [SQLServerCentral](https://www.sqlservercentral.com/articles/recover-database-encrypted-modules-code-with-dbatools) @ 2020-08-18.
 It was interesting some comments I read about it, mainly why people still use `WITH ENCRYPTION` when it's simple to overcome this when we have the right permissions.

 SQL Server offers an option to encrypt the code of your modules when using the `WITH ENCRYPTION` syntax.